 - Anywhere else where clothing presses on the skin

-- All other areas of the body and hair, and run fingers gently over skin.
+- Visually check all other areas of the body and hair, and run fingers gently over skin.
 Run a fine-toothed comb through your child's hair to check for ticks.

 - Other helpful measures include: